adrianjuhl/adrianjuhl-maven-simple-springboot-camel-application-prototype/README-for-archetype.md

 # Name of application

-Description of applcation.
+Description of application.

-[TODO expand this description]
+# Development

-## Running the application
+## How to run the application

 Use the script:
 ```